View cart “Dormirax 25 mg (Hydroxyzine Hydrochloride) x 100 tabs” has been added to your cart.

 How should this medicine be used?

-Desloratadine comes as a tablet, oral solution (liquid), and an orally disintegrating tablet to take by mouth.
-It is usually taken once a day with or without food.
+Ophthalmic ketorolac comes as a solution (liquid) to instill in the eyes.
+For allergy symptoms, one drop is usually instilled in the affected eyes four times a day.
+For inflammation after cataract surgery, one drop is usually instilled in the affected eye four times a day for 2 weeks beginning 24 hours after surgery.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take desloratadine exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Use ketorolac ophthalmic exactly as directed.
+Do not use more or less of it or use it more than prescribed by your doctor.

 Other uses for this medicine